-Learning N̓syilxčn̓ is our act of reconciliation and resistance.
-We focus on language, professionalism, kindness, and our deep sqilxʷ teachings.
-Our mission is to create new fluent N̓syilxčn̓ (Syilx, Salish, Okanagan, N̓səl̓xčin̓) speakers in the Syilx Nation.
-We do this by providing a safe environment, 1,600 hours of sequenced immersion with trained teachers, world-class curriculum, exercises, professionalism, lateral kindness, and a community learning environment.
-We record our precious fluent Elders and share the recordings each year in a publication.
-We form an empowered speaking community, partner with an immersion nest for toddlers & children Ti Kʷu Ti X̌ilx Association, and strengthen language in our partner organizations and schools.
-Syilx Language House is a non-profit charitable society.
+As Syilx people, located within the Syilx Nation, learning N̓syilxčn̓ is our act of reconciliation and resistance.
+Our mission is to create new fluent N̓syilxčn̓ (Syilx, Salish, Okanagan, N̓səl̓xčin̓) speakers in the Syilx Nation, provide a safe learning environment, act with professionalism, lateral kindness, and reflect our deep sqilxʷ teachings.
+We provide 1,600 hours of sequenced immersion with trained teachers, world-class curriculum, and a community learning environment.
+We record our precious fluent Elders and publish the recordings each year, shared on this website.
+Our empowered speaking community partners with Salish School of Spokane, the OIB Language House, local schools, an immersion nest for toddlers & children Ti Kʷu Ti X̌ilx Association.
+Syilx Language House is a grassroots non-profit charitable society, supported by local Syilx bands to carry on the work of language revitalization.

-We do this for the people-to-be and because it needed doing.
+We do this for the people-to-be.
 Our language strengthens our families, the health of our communities, our youth, Syilx Nation, land-based knowledge, and expresses our title and rights.

 NORTHERN CELEBRATING SALISH CONFERENCE 2nd Annual - Cancelled due to COVID19 - April, 2020 UBC-O Ballroom UNC contact: firstname.lastname@example.org